labgrid-project/labgrid/doc/configuration.rst

 ShellDriver
 ~~~~~~~~~~~
-A ShellDriver binds on top of a `ConsoleProtocol` and is designed to interact
+A :any:`ShellDriver` binds on top of a :any:`ConsoleProtocol` and is designed
-with a login prompt and a Linux shell.
+to interact with a login prompt and a Linux shell.

 Binds to:
   console: